MisinformedOwl/Asteroids/README.md

 # Setup

-Due to unknwon issues regarding the method of running through the command prompt we will be using the
+Due to unknown issues regarding the method of running through the command prompt we will be using the anaconda navigator method instead.
+This of course requires that you have Anaconda installed. you can acquire this here... https://www.anaconda.com/products/individual

 > Anaconda Navigator